 Measurement devices are particularly important during food manufacture, as minor changes can lead to drastic changes in the finished product.

-Examples of manufacturers and engineers of food processing equipment are: ACS Valves, AZO, BEUMER Group, BinMaster Level Controls, Coperion K-Tron, Dec Group, Dinnissen Process Technology, Eastern Instruments, ENVEA – SWR engineering Messtechnik GmbH, Flexicon Corporation, General Kinematics, Great Western Manufacturing, Hense Wägetechnik GmbH, IEP Technologies, Jenike & Johanson, Klinkenberg Zaanstad BV, MAGNATTACK™ Global, MIX srl, MoistTech Corp, Progressive Products, Inc,, Gericke RotaVal, REMBE®, Rotolok Group, SPEC Engineering, Stedman Machine Company, SAMSON Materials Handling, Schenck Process Group, Spiroflow Ltd, VAC-U-MAX, Vortex Global, WAMGROUP S.p.A.
+Examples of food processing manufacturers / engineers of food processing equipment / food manufacturing equipment are: ACS Valves, AZO, BEUMER Group, BinMaster Level Controls, Coperion K-Tron, Dec Group, Dinnissen Process Technology, Eastern Instruments, ENVEA – SWR engineering Messtechnik GmbH, Flexicon Corporation, General Kinematics, Great Western Manufacturing, Hense Wägetechnik GmbH, IEP Technologies, Jenike & Johanson, Klinkenberg Zaanstad BV, MAGNATTACK™ Global, MIX srl, MoistTech Corp, Progressive Products, Inc, Gericke RotaVal, REMBE®, Rotolok Group, SPEC Engineering, Stedman Machine Company, SAMSON Materials Handling, Schenck Process Group, Spiroflow Ltd, VAC-U-MAX, Vortex Global, WAMGROUP S.p.A.

 Used food processing equipment

 Used food processing equipment can be a valuable cost and time-saving alternative.